Lists of Common Tree Names or List of Latin Botanical Tree Names

 - A natural plant community dominated by trees is defined as a Forest, or Woodland.

 - Tree types.
 Trees can be defined as either deciduous trees or evergreen trees.
 There are also Bonsai Trees, flowering trees, shade trees, hedge trees and fruit orchard trees.

 - The oldest living organisms on earth are trees.
 Some trees can live for more than 1,000 years, and a few live considerably longer.
 There is a 4,841 year old bristlecone pine, Pinus longaeva, located at Schulman Grove in California, USA.
 The age of this tree has been determined by carbon-dating, and core sample drilling.

-- Trees can be farmed for wood, or for biomass energy fuel, this practice is called Coppicing.
+- Trees can be farmed for wood (such as Hickory Wood), or for biomass energy fuel, this practice is called Coppicing.
 A coppice is defined as an area of cultivated trees that are clipped for Bio Fuel or for a wood product like charcoal.
 Fast growing trees such as Willow and Poplar are widely used for this type of coppicing.